 Let’s say you want to install your great brand-new amp in your car trunk, but you can’t find a good place where it’ll fit perfectly.
 Before you get all dejected and give up, how about trying something creative like mounting it to a board and then to the rear deck?
 These are the kinds of ideas you develop when you do it on your own.

-I had to get creative in order to persevere – and I did!
+I had to get creative to persevere – and I did!
 Since this was a side business of mine, I had plenty of opportunities to improve my creativity and solve more problems…which led to even more opportunities because of it.

 Taking the first steps of doing it yourself sort-of forces you into a “try or fail” scenario.
 It’s funny how we don’t realize what we can do or what kind of problems we can solve until we’re forced to.